jobovy/apogee/README.rst

 ``ferre.elemfit``.
-By default this function replicates the standard ASPCAP fit: the grid dimension 'C', 'N', 'ALPHAFE', or 'METALS' is varied based on whether the particular element is 'C', 'N', an alpha element, or one of the remaining elements).
+By default this function replicates the standard ASPCAP fit: the grid dimension 'C', 'N', 'ALPHAFE', or 'METALS' is varied based on whether the particular element is 'C', 'N', an alpha element, or one of the remaining elements.
 For example, for the star above we can get the Mg abundance by doing (we use ``params`` from above as the baseline stellar-parameter fit)::